pingminus/All-In-One-Terminal-/README.md

 Welcome to the **All-In-One Terminal**!
 This is a custom terminal interface designed to integrate various functionalities into one streamlined tool.
-It is currently in alpha, meaning that features are being added regularly.
-This project was created purely for fun!
+This project was created purely for fun and to combine smaller python projects into one project!

 ## Features